 Gym employees and holistic store owner share health tips for New Year's

 BATON ROUGE - With New Year's around the corner comes New Year's resolution.
-Health and fitness is a common resolution people make.
+Health and fitness a common resolutions people make.
 With that gyms and holistic stores see an increase in customers during January.

-Employees at CLUB4 Fitness say the wave of memberships have already started.
+Employees at CLUB4 Fitness say the wave of memberships has already started.

 "Everybody wants to start a new year, new me.
 So we're getting ready for that right now," says Kayla LeDuff a personal trainer at the gym.

-But an issue gyms tend to have with members is staying consistent when it comes to their health resolutions.
-LeDuff shares what they to help motivate members.
+However, an issue gyms tend to have with members is staying consistent when it comes to their health resolutions.
+LeDuff shares what they do to help motivate members.

 "We set up programs that are in phases.
 So there's consistent change in growth to keep people motivated," she said.

-Club 4 Fitness general manager Ashley Hopkins says that personal health should be the priority and to make sure to join a gym that makes you feel at home.
+Club 4 Fitness general manager Ashley Hopkins says that personal health should be the priority and that you should join a gym that makes you feel at home.

 "A place that makes you feel comfortable.
 Something that is nearby and something that works for your lifestyle.
-Taking care of yourself and making yourself a priority is the biggest form of self care that you can do," she said.
+Taking care of yourself and making yourself a priority is the biggest form of self-care that you can do," she said.

+A healthy diet plays a huge role in maintaining a gym body.
+The owner of Our Daily Bread Alvin Himel says it all starts with education and making sure your diet works for you.

 Trending News

-A healthy diet plays a huge role in maintaining a gym body.
-The owner of Our Daily Bread Alvin Himel says says it all starts with education and making sure your diet works for you.

 "It's a learning journey to build and maintain health.
-Instead of saying 'oh I can't eat this or I cant eat that.'
+Instead of saying 'Oh I can't eat this or I can't eat that.'
 What do I do to nourish myself on an ongoing basis in a more complete way," he said.

-Himel says many people think eating healthier can be expensive, but he believes easy access to over processed foods is what's eating your wallet.
+Himel says many people think eating healthier can be expensive, but he believes easy access to over-processed foods is what's eating your wallet.

 "It's a lot less expensive, I think to be sick.
-We pay dearly in both health and money for the convenience.
-If you're only focus on the convenience, that can be a very expensive way to eat," he said.
+We pay dearly for both our health and money for convenience.
+If you're only focused on the convenience, that can be a very expensive way to eat," he said.

 Himel shares three things he feels people should include during their health journey.